 at his house nor at “Doug’s Yurt” in years!

-At their home in Newport, a solar array provides 100% of their electricity.
-This house is connected to the grid; when they over-produce electricity it goes out onto the grid and their meter counts down, creating a credit.
-At night they import power from the grid and their meter counts up.
-Overall, they produce more than they consume; their electric bill is $0.00 per month.
+At his home in Newport, a solar array provides 100% of the electricity.
+The house is connected to the grid; when the array over-produces electricity it goes out onto the grid and the meter counts down, creating a credit.
+At night power is imported from the grid and the meter counts up.
+Overall, solar produces more energy more than is consumed; and the electric bill is $0.00 per month!